SummaryRead the full fact sheet

 - occupational therapists.

-The person with childhood apraxia of speech and their parents or carers (in the case of children) are important members of the team and should be encouraged to contribute to goal setting and reviews of the treatment program.
+Children with CAS and their parents or carers are important members of the team and should be encouraged to contribute to goal setting and reviews of the treatment program.

-Remember that the person with CAS will need to work through an intensive therapy program for an extended period of time.
+- The child with CAS will need to work through an intensive evidence-based therapy program with a speech pathologist for an extended period of time.

-Try to be supportive and allow the person time to communicate.
-Placing pressure on a person with CAS may make speaking more difficult for them.
-Remember, a person with CAS is not intellectually impaired and they do understand what is being said.
+- Try to be supportive and allow the child time to communicate.
+Placing pressure on a child with CAS may make speaking more difficult for them.